raghudotcc/simply-jekyll/_posts/2020-04-01-Exploring-the-features-of-simply-jekyll.md

 ### On-feed context menu

-Context menus are a great way to handle way to better way to improve user experience if they are done correctly.
+Context menus are a great way to improve user experience if they are done correctly.
 Given that our theme has a feed-link structure for the landing page, it leverages the opportunity and saves second time visitors who have already read the article and are only here to see other related articles or the backlinks by just simply right clicking on the feed.
 Thereby saving users the unnecessay time involved with clicking on a link and scrolling all the way down to see the backlinks or related articles.

 Here is a screenshot for people who are too lazy, while the rest of you can go back to the home page and try it out by right clicking on a particular feed entry: